JoaoEmanoelConinch/Linux_Full_Set_BackEnd/README.md

 * IntelliJ IDEA;

 #### JDK / java 11:
-1. Update your systen using this comands: `you will need to do it all the time you want to install something...`
+1. Update your system using this comands: `you will need to do it all the time you want to install something...`
 ```
 $ sudo apt update upgrade
 ```